 Below you'll find the rest of today's best deals divided by platform:

-Best Buy has a 500GB PS4 with free copies of Killzone: Shadow Fall and 22 Jump Street for $400.
+Best Buy has a PlayStation 4 with a free copy of The Last of Us and a PlayStation TV for $400.

 Other PS4 games deals: